-As of March 31, 2016, we had cash and cash equivalents of \$106.6 million and we had current and long term contractual obligations of \$9.4 million, of which \$4.7 million is for rent under our facility leases.
+As of September 30, 2016, we had cash and cash equivalents of \$105.3 million and we had current and long term contractual obligations of \$9.6 million, of which \$3.5 million is for rent under our facility leases.

-Cash used in operating activities for the three months ended March 31, 2016 of approximately \$2.3 million consisted primarily of a net loss of \$3.7 million, adjusted for non-cash items of \$3.1 million, including depreciation, amortization of intangible assets, allowance for doubtful accounts and advertiser credits, stock-based compensation, and approximately \$1.7 million used in working capital and other activities.

-Cash provided by operating activities for the three months ended March 31, 2015 of approximately \$6.2 million consisted primarily of net income of \$4.6 million, adjusted for non-cash items of \$3.6 million, including depreciation, amortization of intangible assets, allowance for doubtful accounts and advertiser credits, stock-based compensation, and approximately \$2.0 million provided by working capital and other activities.
+Cash used in operating activities for the nine months ended September 30, 2016 of approximately \$2.9 million consisted primarily of a net loss of \$78.3 million, adjusted for non-cash items of \$74.4 million, which primarily includes impairment of goodwill, depreciation and amortization, allowance for doubtful accounts and advertiser credits, and stock-based compensation, and approximately \$1.0 million used in working capital and other activities.
+Cash provided by operating activities for the nine months ended September 30, 2015 of approximately \$12.0 million consisted primarily of net income of \$25.5 million, adjusted for the gain on sale of discontinued operations of \$22.2 million, non-cash items of \$11.2 million, which primarily includes depreciation and amortization, allowance for doubtful accounts and advertiser credits, and stock-based compensation, and approximately \$2.5 million used in working capital and other activities.

 With respect to a significant portion of our call-based advertising services, the amount payable to our distribution partners will be calculated at the end of a calendar month, with a payment period following the delivery of the phone calls or other actions.
-These services constituted the majority of revenues for the three months ended March 31, 2015 and 2016.
-We generally receive payment from advertisers in close proximity to the timing of the corresponding payments to the distribution partners who provide placement for the listings.
+These services constituted the majority of revenues for the three and nine months ended September 30, 2015 and 2016.
+We generally receive payment from advertisers in close proximity to the timing of the corresponding payments to the distribution partners who provide calls, other delivery actions, or placement for the listings.
 In certain cases, payments to distribution partners are paid in advance or are fixed in advance based on a guaranteed minimum amount of usage delivered.
 We have no corresponding payments to distribution partners related to our local leads platform.

-Nearly all of the reseller partner arrangements are billed on a monthly basis following the month of our phone call or other action delivery.
-This payment structure results in our advancement of monies to the distribution partners who have provided the corresponding placements of the listings.
+Nearly all of our reseller partner arrangements are billed on a monthly basis following the month of our phone call or other action delivery.
+This payment structure results in our advancement of monies to the distribution partners who have provided the corresponding calls, other delivery actions, or placements of the listings.
 For these services, reseller partner payments are generally received two to four weeks following payment to the distribution partners.
 We also have payment arrangements with advertising agencies whereby we receive payment after the agency's advertiser pays the agency, which is generally between 60 and 120 days or longer, following the delivery of services.
 We expect that in the future periods, if the amounts from our reseller partner and agency arrangements account for a greater percentage of our operating activity, working capital requirements will increase as a result.

-We have payment arrangements with reseller partners particularly related to our local leads and call advertising services, such as YP, SuperMedia Inc., hibu, CDK Global, and Yellow Pages Ltd (formerly Yellow Media), whereby we receive payment between 30 and 60 days following the delivery of services.
-We also have payment arrangements with Resolution Media and OMD Digital, advertising agencies related to our call marketplace and call analytics services, whereby we receive payment when the agency's advertiser pays the agency, which is between 60 and 90 days following the delivery of services and in some instances may take longer.
+We have payment arrangements with reseller partners particularly related to our local leads and call advertising services, such as YP, CDK Global, hibu, Supermedia Inc., and Yellow Pages Ltd, whereby we receive payment generally between 30 and 60 days following the delivery of services.
+We also have payment arrangements with Resolution Media and OMD Digital, advertising agencies related to our call marketplace and call analytics services, whereby we receive payment when the agency's advertiser pays the agency, which is generally between 60 and 90 days following the delivery of services and in some instances may take longer.